danielberkompas/cloak_ecto/guides/how_to/install.md

 ### Create Local Ecto Types

-For each type of data you want to encrypt, define a local Ecto type like so.
+For each type of data you want to encrypt, define a local Ecto type:

     defmodule MyApp.Encrypted.Binary do
-      use Cloak.Ecto.Fields.Binary, vault: MyApp.Vault
+      use Cloak.Ecto.Binary, vault: MyApp.Vault
     end

 You can find a complete list of available types in the "MODULES" documentation.